maxensas/xiletrade/README.md

 Designed mainly on the basis of the famous POE-TradeMacro and personal experience from the game.
 * FAST and customisable price check for ALL items in-game by using a small and smooth user interface.
 * BULK item exchange feature to allow fast market checks and allow whisper trades (with POE).
-* Quick accessibility to settings when doing session of pricing different kinds of items from your quad stash.
+* Quick accessibility to settings when doing session of pricing different kinds of items.
-* Linked with poe.ninja, poe.wiki and poeprices to help pricing items and have more informations about live market.
+* Linked with poe.ninja, poe.wiki and poeprices to help pricing items and retreive more informations about live market.
 * Useful and customizables shortcuts accessible for everyone.
-* Features : auto whisper / fast TCP logout / customizables messages, chat commands and more...
+* Features : auto whisper / fast TCP logout / Updates / customizables messages, chat commands and more...
-* Designed to respect the functioning of the official trade website in order to avoid abuse (fetching limited data... no spam).
+* Designed to respect behaviours of the official trade website in order to avoid abuse (fetching limited data... no spam).

-### A video to present the tool may be better than a long speech done with v1.0 :
+### A quick video to present the tool may be better than a long speech done with v1.0 :
-[Quick presentation on the fly](https://youtu.be/UuSn-y35MVY) (A deep explain to present all Xiletrade's facets will come out soon.)
+[On the fly](https://youtu.be/UuSn-y35MVY) (A deep explain to present all Xiletrade's facets will come out.)

-### Usage / Define your own shortcuts :
+### Usae and define your own shortcuts :
 * To configure or close the program, use right click on system tray icon.
 * All features have a deep explain about themselves, just leave the mouse hover until a tooltip appear.

-### Shortcuts NOT customizables :
+### Tool behaviours :
 * You can drag main window where you want on your screen for next price checks, it save X,Y position. (default position after restart)
 * Double click on (min/max) sliders to load or unload values.
 * Mouse wheel to change numeric values (min/max) > hold CTRL or SHIFT for decimal values.